Next Issue Date: September 16, 2024

 Note: Once awarded, reallocation of funds of <10% do not require approval.

-Applicants are expected to address the specific aims as described in the application.
-Major modification of the proposed aims requires AASM Foundation Board of Directors or Executive Committee approval.
+• The applicants must address the specific aims and any major modification requires AASM Foundation Board of Directors or Executive Committee approval.

 Category I and Category II Grants: